Blue Cross Chief Information Officer Bill Fandrich Shares His IT Outlook

 At its heart, Blue Cross Blue Shield of Michigan (BCBSM) will always be focused on keeping its members healthy—a goal that’s helped tremendously by advancements in information technology.
 In fact, Blue Cross is now Michigan’s largest IT employer.
-And as of earlier this year, the IT team at Blue Cross has a new leader: Chief Information Officer William Fandrich, who is incredibly excited to be back in Detroit after starting his career here 30 years ago.
+And as of earlier this year, the IT team at Blue Cross has a new leader: Chief Information Officer Bill Fandrich, who is incredibly excited to be back in Detroit after starting his career here 30 years ago.

 “Detroit has evolved dramatically, both in community investment and companies that are settling here,” Fandrich says.
 “As a byproduct, we’re seeing a significant influx in investment from major technology companies that are making Detroit a focus area.”
 This is leading to an increase in interest in IT careers and industry job growth.

 “Technology is becoming more and more important to companies in achieving their strategic goals,” he says.
 “It’s shaping the way we work and operate, and we’re starting to leverage technology differently to achieve our mission of improving the health of Michigan’s residents.”

 Seeking Out Talent